salgo60/SKBLWikidata/README.md

-KARP is a database that contains profiles from SKBL ( [The Biographical Dictionary of Swedish](https://skbl.se/en/about-skbl) ).
+KARP is a database that contains profiles from SKBL ( [The Biographical Dictionary of Swedish Women](https://skbl.se/en/about-skbl) ).
 Wikidata is already connected to all records in SKBL using the [property 4963](https://www.wikidata.org/wiki/Property_talk:P4963) ( [see blog](http://minancestry.blogspot.com/2018/03/svenskt-kvinnobiografiskt-lexikon.html) )

 This [task](https://phabricator.wikimedia.org/T219700) is for checking consistency between data in SKBL and WD regarding ISNI (compare [WD <-> Nobelprize using Federated search](https://www.wikidata.org/wiki/User:Salgo60/ListeriaNobelData3) )